 Emeralds were mined in this area from at least 2000 B.C. and nearly all of the emeralds known to the ancients came from this source.
 The location of the mines was lost during the Middle Ages, and not rediscovered until 1818.
 Although the mines are now depleted and largely abandoned, large numbers of emeralds were once found in mica schists of metamorphic origin.
 Another ancient source of emeralds was located in Austria and mined by the Romans.
 The Austrian emerald mines were worked sporadically through World War I, but are no longer commercially viable.

-For much of their productive life, the Sikait and Zabara mines of ancient Egypt were worked by slaves, convicts, and prisoners-of-war.
-Life at the mines was harsh due to drought and climactic extremes, which included bone-chilling night winds and daytime temperatures upwards of 61º C.
+Egypt – While they were active, the Sikait and Zabara mines of ancient Egypt were worked by slaves, convicts, and prisoners-of-war.
+Life at the mines was harsh due to drought and climate extremes from bone-chilling nights and scorching days.

-Although most of the mine entrances have been closed, mining tunnels extend up to 240 meters (800 feet) into the hills.
-Since wood was in short supply, stone pillars were used to shore up the tunnels, which were occasionally so small a human could barely move along them.
-Once a rich concentration of emerald was located, the tunnels became large chambers capable of accommodating many miners at once.
+Most of the mine entrances have been closed, though the tunnels extend up to 240 meters (800 feet) into the hills.
+With the scarcity of wood, stone pillars were used to shore up the tunnels.
+Once a worthwhile pocket of emeralds were located, the tunnels became large chambers capable of accommodating mining teams.

-In Colombia, mining techniques have changed little over the centuries.
+Colombia – Mining techniques in Colombia have evolved over the centuries.
 Emerald deposits are frequently mined by strip mining a series of terraces, a technique that has been used since before the arrival of the Spanish conquistadors in the 16th century.
 The Spaniards also attempted to drive tunnels into the host rock to retrieve emerald crystals, a technique that was revived at Chivor in the 1960s.

 According to Keller (1990), when mine terraces are worked with strip mining methods, soft rock is removed by either hand tools or else scraped by a bulldozer.
-The use of dynamite is not unknown, despite the fragility of emerald crystals.
-Emeralds deposits are easy to spot as they are found in white calcite veins running through soft black shale.
+The use of dynamite is common, despite the brittle nature of emerald crystals.
+Emerald deposits are easy to spot as they are found in white calcite veins running through soft black shale.
 The workers surround the bulldozers watching for the telltale white streak of a calcite vein.
-Once one is spotted, they lunge at the spot and remove emerald crystals with small picks.
+Once a deposit is spotted, they work the spot to remove emerald crystals with small picks.

-In recent years, the Colombian government has become concerned with the ecology of the Muzo and Chivor mining areas and underground mining is replacing strip mining on the mountainsides.
-Unfortunately, the short duration of the mining concessions does not encourage lessees to develop mining techniques that could conserve the environment.
+More recently the Colombian government has become concerned with the ecology of the Muzo and Chivor mining areas.
+There are efforts to shift from strip mining to underground mining.
+Unfortunately, the short duration of the mining concessions does not encourage lessees to develop mining techniques that can better conserve their environment.